 7 Paid Book Review Services to Elevate Your Self-Published Book

-A paid review service is a company that offers book reviews for a fee.
-When using paid book review services, the hope is that they will create a well-written, impartial review that can push people to buy and boost sales—if it’s a good review.
+Paid book review services are companies that offers book reviews for a fee.
+When using paid book review services, the hope is that they will create a well-written, impartial review that can push people to buy and boost sales (if it’s a good review).
 It can be used on social media, your website, or your product page (e.g., Amazon’s A+ Content).

 What are the benefits of using paid book review services?

-What are the cons of using a paid review service?
+What are the cons of using paid book review services?

 Where can you get paid book reviews?